Skip to content

 └─ src_cache/ # Downloaded and extracted sources

-└─ build_cache/ # Staging cache - experimental feature
+└─ build_cache/ # Staging cache (experimental)

 └─ <platform>/ # Built packages

-Environment Variables Available in debug-shell#
+Environment Variables Available in the Debug Shell#

 Inside the debug shell, you have access to: